iancanada/DocumentDownload/PowerSupply/ADM715X/SMDtutorial.md

 Please trust me, SMT assembling can be very easy by using your kitchen oven.
 I believe you can make it.
 You will get a factory quality PCB assembly.

 Here is the tutorial.
-It has been fully approved by my self.
+It has been fully proved by my self.
 I'm very glad to share it with you.

 1. Solder paste is the most important thing to prepare.
 I recommended SMD291AX.
    DigiKey P/N is: SMD291AX-ND or SMD291AX50T3-ND.
 Keep in mind don't use any lead-free solder paste.